adamkurth/reborn_dev/doc/source/installation.rst

 Note that you will likely need to cd /mnt/c/../.. to change to the c-drive (or whichever drive you wish)

 From here, you need to install VcXsrv Windows X Server.
 Here is a link to the 2020-01-12 version: https://sourceforge.net/projects/vcxsrv/
+It's a little annoying, but you'll have to manually open the software and go through all the default options everytime you reboot your computer.

 4) Download and run VcXsrv and run the installer with all the default settings.
 Make sure to choose the 'multiple windows' options.
 5) In the Ubuntu app, install imagemagick